-Bicycling around the Study Area must be easy, pleasant and safe.
+Bicycling around the study area must be easy, pleasant and safe.
 The entirety of the proposed transportation network will be developed according to the City's Complete Streets policies.
 Therefore a network of safe and exclusive bicycle accommodations is proposed with "protected intersection" design approaches at major intersections.
-These accommodations will be designed in according to the most recent bicycle facility and design guidelines used by the City of Boston and Commonwealth of Massachusetts.
 In keeping with the City's Green Links program, Boston's Bike Network Plan, as well as the Boston Parks and Recreation Department's vision for better connecting the City's parks, the first bicycle network priority will be to create protected cycling facilities on Old Colony Avenue and the northern segment of Dorchester Avenue to connect Moakley Park to the future South Bay Harbor Trail at the Broadway Bridge.

-Bicycling to and from the Study Area must be pleasant and safe as well.
+Bicycling to and from the study area must be pleasant and safe as well.
 This means making streets such as Broadway and D Street pleasant to bike along, but also making sure streets such as Dorchester Avenue, Old Colony Avenue and Broadway are easy, pleasant and safe to cross.
 Cycling connections to downtown and South Station can also be improved via the previously mentioned reopening of Dorchester Ave between the United States Boston South Station Postal Annex and the west side of the Fort Point Channel.
 Hubway, the City's bike share program, should be expanded in the area as demand rises with new development.